Singaporebrides | Weddings 101

 Another simple way to be eco-conscious with your wedding is to select a wedding venue that’s naturally lit.
 Make full use of the daylight to illuminate your wedding and you’ll cut down on electricity and reduce the amount of greenhouse gases and other air pollutants emitted by power plants, as well as conserve the natural resources used to generate energy.
 Plus, we don’t have to tell you that your wedding photos will look more beautiful under natural lighting!

-Celebrate your love outdoors in all of Mother Earth’s natural beauty, whether you prefer a beach wedding venue such as Shangri La Rasa Sentosa with its sparkling ocean views or a romantic garden venue like The Alkaff Mansion.
+Celebrate your love outdoors in all of Mother Earth’s natural beauty, whether you prefer a beach wedding venue such as Shangri-La Rasa Sentosa, Singapore with its sparkling ocean views or a romantic garden venue like The Alkaff Mansion.
 An alfresco ceremony will reduce air-conditioning usage too!Celebrating Personal Style at the Andaz Wedding Festival

 Glass wedding venues are also a great way to let the daylight illuminate your wedding celebrations.
 Glass pavilion ballrooms such as Andaz Singapore‘s Glasshouse or restaurants with full length glass windows such as 1-Atico allow abundant daylight to stream in, cutting down the need for artificial lighting.